Section A: When Can a Skilled Worker Take Additional Work?

 What happens if a worker breaches the 20-hour rule?

-If a Skilled Worker visa holder exceeds the 20-hour limit or undertakes unauthorised work, the Home Office may curtail their visa or refuse future applications.
-Sponsors can also face compliance action, including downgrading or licence revocation, if they fail to prevent or identify the breach.
+If a worker exceeds the 20-hour limit or undertakes work that does not meet the supplementary-employment criteria without updating their visa, UKVI may curtail their permission or refuse future applications.
+Sponsors can also face compliance action, including licence downgrading or revocation, if they fail to detect or prevent the breach.

 Does volunteering count as supplementary work?